What are the Traits of a good Franchise?

 There is an old business management saying.
 If you can’t measure it you can’t manage it.
 A good franchise system has standards.
 An even better franchise system records and measures those standards to ensure customer’s expectations are at least met and hopefully exceeded which protects and increases the value of the brand or the very reason the franchisor and franchisee have come together.

 7. The franchisor attracts the right type of franchisee

-In the last point it said that a good franchise system has standards.
+In the last point it said that a good system has standards.
 The franchisor has different tools to achieve those standards.
 Their cheapest and most powerful tool is deciding which franchise buyers to become franchisees.
 They achieve this by creating a strong franchise development team to ensure they bring on the best available franchisees who will meet and maintain the standards of the franchise.

 8. Franchisees are only as good as what they know

 Whether it’s in business or our personal lives we are only as good as what we know.
 A quality franchise program has two effective training programs.
 The first is the initial training while the second is ongoing training and support.
 The ongoing training and support identifies weaknesses and then corrects these to create habits that now become best franchise practices.

 If a buyer needs finance to purchase their franchise, it’s a good sign if their concept is able to qualify for the SBA franchise registry.

 The above are the more common characteristics of the better systems.
 A buyer will be more successful if they know their strengths and weaknesses or as I like to say, their genius.
 A franchisor will be more successful if they too understand their genius and attract the right franchise buyers.
 If you put both together then their chances of success are maximized and this is simply good business.